alefriant/alehundred_fan/README.md

 ## License

 Do whatever you want with it.
 If it helps keep your Victus alive longer, that's all that matters.

+HP, Victus and Omen are trademarks of HP Inc. This project is not affiliated with or endorsed by HP.